JOTTMEDIA/jottmedia.github.io/content/en/blog/was-ist-eigentlich-eine-vektorgrafik.md

 ## **What actually is a vector graphic?**

-Vector graphics are ‘images’ that are defined by mathematical calculations and are not made up of individual pixels ( pixels), like raster graphics.
+Vector graphics are ‘images’ that are defined by mathematical calculations and are not made up of individual( pixels), like raster graphics.
 All objects in the image are described using coordinates, sizes and thicknesses.